hazrac/vagrant-dash/README.md

 ## Configuration

 First get started by installing and setting up Vagrant and Virtualbox.
-More information can be found here <http://vagrantup.com/docs/getting-started/index.html>.
-You'll then need to follow the Vagrant instructions to add a new box which needs the short name "dev51512", you can download the base box from here <http://hazrac.morpheus.net/lucid32-dev51512.box>.
+More information can be found here [Vagrant - getting started]: http://vagrantup.com/docs/getting-started/index.html.
+You'll then need to follow the Vagrant instructions to add a new box which needs the short name "dev51512", you can download the base box from here [Dev Box]: http://hazrac.morpheus.net/lucid32-dev51512.box.

 ### The following versions of software are part of the Puppet modules
-For Graphite, these can be found in: vagrant-dash/manifests/modules/packages/files/graphite/ *carbon-0.9.9
+For Graphite, these can be found in: vagrant-dash/manifests/modules/packages/files/graphite/
-*graphite-web-0.9.9
-*whisper-0.9.9
+*  carbon-0.9.9
+*  graphite-web-0.9.9
+*  whisper-0.9.9

-For StatsD, this can be found in: vagrant-dash/manifests/modules/packages/files/statsd/statsd/ *statsd-0.2.1
+For StatsD, this can be found in: vagrant-dash/manifests/modules/packages/files/statsd/statsd/
-*NodeJS
+*  statsd-0.2.1
+*  NodeJS

 ### Once complete there are a few files you should consider editing:

-The following file should be renamed to 'authorized_keys' and you should include your public SSH key in the file. vagrant-dash/manifests/files/pub_keys/EXAMPLE.authorized_keys
+The following file should be renamed to authorized_keys and you should include your public SSH key in the file. vagrant-dash/manifests/files/pub_keys/EXAMPLE.authorized_keys

 The below manifest for users can be edited to include your own username and password